NHL on NBC: NHL on Versus

+In the 2006–07 season, Versus began to carry an exclusive national "game of the week"; the games were typically scheduled on Monday nights, though aired on Tuesday nights during the National Football League season in defense of Monday Night Football.
+No other broadcaster could carry an NHL game during the window, although the league stated that it would try to arrange its schedule in future seasons so that few other games would be played during the window.

+Versus also provided postgame coverage after every game they broadcast.
+The postgame show was initially known as Hockey Central, airing from their Stamford, Connecticut, studios.
+Beginning in the 2011–12 season, the program was renamed NHL Live, and began incorporating NHL on NBC personalities.

 2005–06 season

-NHL games officially returned to NBC under the new agreement on January 14, 2006, debuting with three regional games (New York Rangers at Detroit Red Wings, Colorado Avalanche at Philadelphia Flyers, which is aired on NBC Sports Philadelphia also followed by the Dallas Stars at Boston Bruins) to substantial praise among hockey fans and writers, who often compare the television network's presentation to Hockey Night in Canada, which is broadcast in full on the NHL Center Ice package (although some writers even speculated that NBC's playoff broadcasts were superior to CBC's, largely because of their choice of announcers and the fact that NBC provided HD coverage of games prior to the Finals).
+NHL games officially returned to NBC under the new agreement on January 14, 2006, debuting with three regional games (New York Rangers at Detroit Red Wings, Colorado Avalanche at Philadelphia Flyers, which is also aired on NBC Sports Philadelphia also followed by the Dallas Stars at Boston Bruins) to substantial praise among hockey fans and writers, who often compare the television network's presentation to Hockey Night in Canada, which is broadcast in full on the NHL Center Ice package (although some writers even speculated that NBC's playoff broadcasts were superior to CBC's, largely because of their choice of announcers and the fact that NBC provided HD coverage of games prior to the Finals).

-Games 1 and 2 of the Stanley Cup Finals were on OLN, while the remainder of the series was on NBC.
-NBC's broadcast of Game 7 drew a 3.3 rating, a 21% drop from ABC's 4.2 for Game 7 in 2004.
-However, some NBC affiliates didn't air Game 7 live.
+Games one and two of the Stanley Cup Finals were on OLN, while the remainder of the series was on NBC.
+NBC's broadcast of game seven drew a 3.3 rating, a 21% drop from ABC's 4.2 for game seven in 2004.
+However, some NBC affiliates didn't air game seven live.
 Overall, NBC had an average rating of 2.3 for its five telecasts of the final, down 12% from ABC's 2004 average.

-2005–06 schedule (all regional games)

 2006–07 season

 For the 2006–07 season, NBC broadcast three regional NHL games per weekend of coverage during the regular season.
 The network also scheduled ten coverage windows during the playoffs (not including the Stanley Cup Finals).
 The additional broadcasts were expected to replace the Arena Football League, which NBC dropped after the 2006 season.
 NBC also produced two games per week in high definition, up from one in 2005–06.

 The newly titled NHL on NBC Game of the Week returned on January 13, 2007, with three regional games (between the Los Angeles and St. Louis Blues, Boston Bruins and New York Rangers, Pittsburgh Penguins and Philadelphia Flyers) at 2 p.m.
 Eastern Time.
 Games started at various times, ranging from 12:30 to 3:30 p.m. during the season (this variation primarily resulted from NBC's commitments to the PGA Tour and other programming).